carbonplan/blog/posts/open-lidar-biomass.md

 ## Thanks

-CarbonPlan received grant support from WattTime (as part of the [Climate TRACE](https://www.climatetrace.org/)) and NASA (grant no. 19-ACCESS19-0049).
+CarbonPlan received grant support from WattTime (as part of the [Climate TRACE](https://www.climatetrace.org/) project) and NASA (grant no. 19-ACCESS19-0049).
 [2i2c](https://2i2c.org/) managed our computing environment on AWS where all of our analysis was performed.

 We thank [Mary Farina](https://www.woodwellclimate.org/staff/mary-farina/) and [Jon Wang](https://www.jonwangetal.com/) for providing key insights that supported our work on this project.